rticommunity/rticonnextdds-examples/examples/recording_service/leveldb-integration/cpp/README.md

 your choice.
 Run any application publishing data into that domain, for example *RTI Shapes Demo* or *RTI DDS Ping*.

-The supplied XML configuration for *Recorder* expects you to set an environment variable called `LEVELDB_WORKING_DIR`.
+The supplied XML configuration for *Recorder* expects you to set a variable called `LEVELDB_WORKING_DIR` (recall that this can be done by providing a `-D` parameter to the command-line invocation, or by setting up an environment variable).
 This variable should point to a directory with write permissions and where all the LevelDB directories and files will be created.
 The path provided should not contain any trailing path separators.
 This variable